Skip to main content

 Approximately 40,000–50,000 trout are stocked in local waterways each year by the city, meaning that municipal employees take an active role in fish production, stream management, and recreation.
 One of the facility's other major roles is in education, teaching the public - and especially youngsters - about conservation, sustainability, fish biology, aquatic ecosystems, and water quality.
 (Photo by Gatlinburg)

-One of the city’s more unique municipal initiatives is the Gatlinburg Trout Facility and Trout Program, a trout rearing facility, producing and stocking approximately 40,000–50,000 trout annually into Gatlinburg’s streams while integrating education and conservation into recreation.
+One of the city’s more unique municipal initiatives is the Gatlinburg Trout Facility and Trout Program, which produces and stocks approximately 40,000–50,000 trout annually into Gatlinburg’s streams while integrating education and conservation into recreation.

-For managing a unique program that combines sustainable resource management, public recreation, and experiential education, the Tennessee Municipal League (TML) is pleased to present the city of Gatlinburg with the Innovation Award.
-The award will be presented at the 86th Annual Conference of the Tennessee Municipal League (TML) held at the MeadowView Conference Resort & Convention Center in Kingsport, Tenn.
+For managing a unique program that combines sustainable resource management, public recreation, and experiential education, the Tennessee Municipal League (TML) is proud to honor Gatlinburg with the Innovation Award.

-Established in the 1980s to ensure a consistent, high-quality fishing experience for both residents and visitors, the thriving fishery facility also serves as a hands-on learning environment and hosts thousands of students and visitors annually through school field trips, tours, and outreach efforts.
-Visitors learn about fish biology, aquatic ecosystems, water quality, and environmental stewardship.
+Established in the 1980s to ensure a consistent, high-quality fishing experience for residents and visitors, the thriving fishery is also a hands-on learning environment and hosts thousands of visitors annually through school field trips, tours, and outreach efforts.
+Guests learn about fish biology, aquatic ecosystems, water quality, and environmental stewardship.

-Managing the facility in-house has also saved the city money, reducing reliance on third-party suppliers and allowing better control over fish health, size, and stocking schedule.
-This allows the city to respond quickly to seasonal demand and environmental conditions.
+Managing the facility in-house has saved the city money, reducing reliance on third-party suppliers and allowing more control over fish health, size, and the stocking schedule.
+This enables the city to respond quickly to seasonal demand and environmental conditions.

-The program combines fish production, stream management, recreation, and education within the city’s parks and recreation department.
-Staff can serve dual roles as technicians and educators, extending the value of city resources without need for expenditures on additional staff or separate programs.
+The program combines fish production, stream management, recreation, and education within the city’s Parks and Recreation Department.
+Staff serve dual roles as technicians and educators, extending the value of city resources without need for additional staff or separate programs.

 Gatlinburg fishing